lf-/de1-soc-nixos/README.md

 the second phase loader/"preloader" (U-Boot SPL) in this partition.

 U-Boot SPL will configure various devices, initialize the SDRAM and then start U-Boot, which is also on the same partition.

-U-Boot will then load the Linux kernel image and initrd off the root disk using the extlinux mechanism.
+U-Boot will execute `/boot/u-boot.scr`, enable the FPGA bridge, then load the kernel image and initrd per `/boot/extlinux/extlinux.conf`.

 > **Note**: Currently I use the device tree from U-Boot which will continue
 > into Linux.
 This is subject to revision, since it seems annoying to put that